 When it comes to versatile metals, stainless steel is certainly a top contender.
 Durable, clean, highly recyclable, and visually pleasing, this metal also earns points for being extremely resistant to corrosion.

 Unfortunately, all superheroes have their weaknesses.
 While your stainless steel will put up a good fight against salt air, it’s going to need a trusty sidekick to fully take down the sea breeze that looms over our coastal climate.
-Learn more about what salt air does your stainless steel and how you can help it fight the battle against the breeze.
+Learn more about what salt air does to your stainless steel and how you can help it fight the battle against the breeze.
 And don’t worry; you won’t need tights or a cape to get it done.

 How Stainless Steel Resists Corrosion